alex-neal/beer/index.md

 #### *Methodology*:

-We begin by asking: *How many reviews does a beer need in order for its average review score to be considered reliable?* As a somewhat arbitrary choice, we will choose to recommend only beers that have at least 30 reviews.
+We begin by asking: *How many reviews does a beer need in order for its average review score to be considered reliable?* As a partially arbitrary choice, we will choose to recommend only beers that have at least 30 reviews.

-To make things a little more interesting, we apply some (slightly bastardized) statistics here.
+To make things a little more interesting, we apply some statistics here.
 Imagine that every beer in the dataset was tasted and rated by all of the world's beer lovers.
 If that were the case, we could calculate an "objectively true" rating for each beer.
-Since our "sample" of reviews for each beer is at least 30, we can apply the central limit theorem to construct a 95% confidence interval for the unknown "true" rating of each beer.
+Since our "sample" of reviews for each beer is at least 30 reviews, we can apply the central limit theorem to construct a 95% confidence interval for the unknown "true" rating of each beer.
 A large confidence interval is an indication that a beer has a lot of variation in its ratings.
 This may prove useful, because we want to recommend a beer that has a large average rating and *also* has little variation in its ratings.

 This can all be accomplished with these steps: